“Desiderata” for the Third Millennium

 Ancient Filipinos utilized terrace farming to grow crops in the steep mountainous regions of the northern Philippines.
 (Photo credit: Wikipedia)

-The author does not see any problem with these explorations and escapades for travel equates to education.
-When one travels, he’d have a first-hand experience and account of what really is going on around the world.
-After all, it is their money they are spending.
-What is bothering is that while these Filipinos crave the elegance of international tourist spots, they fail to notice the grandeur of the Philippines.
-What about visiting Camarines Norte for surfing, Baguio for the cold weather and for upland fruits and vegetables, Puerto Princesa for an underground river tour, Ilocos Norte for sand surfing, Quezon province for a series of pilgrimage, and even Intramuros for a look back at how our beloved Rizal spent his last few hours.
-It is painful to see how Filipinos would flock to distant lands for a leisurely visit and neglect the scenic places of our realm.
+What about visiting Camarines Norte for surfing, Baguio for the cold weather and for upland fruits and vegetables, Puerto Princesa for an underground river tour, Ilocos Norte for sand surfing, Quezon province for a series of pilgrimages, and even Intramuros for a look back at how our beloved Jose Rizal (the country’s national hero) spent his last few hours.
+It is painful to see Filipinos flock to distant lands for leisurely visits and neglect the scenic places in our own realm.
 It is as atrocious as not wanting mom’s home-made adobo and preferring to eat at a swanky restaurant.

-Why Filipinos are suckers of anything that is western in the concept remains a riddle.
-Youngsters who play basketball in the streets of Manila are often seen wearing Nike.
-Yes, Nike, the company that employs minors in China.
-Ask them why such brand is chosen and not MSE or Natasha and you will be bombarded with answers like “It’s light, it’s durable, it’s classy, it unleashes the athleticism in me, blah, blah, blah”.
 True enough, the aspect of toughness is unquestionable.
-The catch is that, why do some kiddos and teenagers wear the imitation of Jordans and Kobes?
-I’m sure it is not a matter of the reliability of the shoes because class A’s are made with substandard materials.
-The painful truth is that we are only after the brand – to be noticed, to be sighted as prosperous, to be on the bandwagon, to wear what the wealthy people wear, and the worst, to be accepted.
+The catch is: why do some kiddos and teenagers wear imitation Jordans and Kobes?
+I’m sure it is not a matter of the shoes’ reliability, because class A’s are made with substandard materials.
+The painful truth is that we are only after the brand – to be noticed, to be seen as prosperous, to be on the bandwagon, to wear what the wealthy people wear, and worst of all, to be accepted.

 Nowadays, what is cool should be the possession of pick up trucks ridden by the tough guys in Texas (even though pick up trucks are built for farm or ranch and not for urban areas like Manila), possession of a muscle car that is a prototype of what Vin Diesel used in his famous movies about racing, possession of Maserati, Ferrari and Lamborghini even if these cars were designed only for wide freeways, something which we do not have.
 Can you imagine what it is like driving a Lambo in the chaotic and narrow streets of Manila?
 The Philippine-made owner-type jeep is really the perfect toy to roam our dilapidated streets.
 Again, when it comes to cars, the concept of colonial mentality overpowers our sanity.

-Readers might question the author’s dislike for buying imported stuff.
+Readers might question the author’s dislike of buying imported stuff.
 Critics would say, “It is our hard-earned money after all, and we have all the liberty this world has to offer when it comes to purchasing whatever we want to buy”.
-True enough, we are entitled to our decisions and nobody has a right to tell us to buy this and not that, to do this and not that.
+True enough, we are entitled to our decisions, and nobody has a right to tell us to buy this and not that, to do this and not that.

 Colonial mentality is a vulgar display of our dislike for anything Filipino, which reflects our self-hatred.
 But worse than patronizing anything international, we are already longing to be what we are not.
 We Filipinos, for a long period of time, have done idiotic things to escape our beautiful identity.
-We blonde our hair, we apply skin whitening lotion, we imitate the accent of the stupid newscaster from the BBC news and we indirectly deny our being Filipinos.
-This reality crushes me in pieces.
+We blonde our hair, we apply skin whitening lotion, we imitate the accent of the stupid newscaster from the BBC news, and we indirectly deny our being Filipinos.
+This reality crushes me into pieces.

 We are beautiful.